chaine-io/poligrok/README.md

 ```
 ssh azureuser@<PUBLIC_IP>
 ```

+### Docker and Docker-compose
-Install docker using standard instructions.
+Install docker and docker-compose using standard instructions.

 Private repo for Ambar images